 BM, East Tennessee State University

-Some performance highlights include appearances as a soloist and orchestral player at the Rome Festival in Italy, the International Bach Festival in Trujillo, Peru, as a featured soloist on the Closing Concert of the National Flute Association and as a chamber musician at the Conservatorio de Musica de Puerto Rico and the International Suzuki Conference in Japan.
-She has taught masterclasses at every level from the youngest beginners in Suzuki programs through doctoral-level university music programs such as the University of Michigan and Arizona State University.
+The Flutist Quarterly has called her "a rising star" and "a name to be remembered".
+Some career highlights include appearances as a concerto soloist at the International Bach Festival, a soloist at Merkin Hall, a recitalist and orchestral performer at the Rome Festival, and a featured soloist on the Closing Concert at the National Flute Association (NFA) Annual Convention.
+She has taught master classes at every level from the youngest beginners through doctoral-level university music programs at University of Michigan and Arizona State University.

 Named to the roster of the Kentucky Foundation for the Humanities, Rea has published academic articles, written original compositions (available through Veritas Musica), and recorded an album, Solo French and American Flute Music, on the Centaur Records label that can be heard on Spotify and elsewhere.

 She relishes the more menial, task-based, behind-the-scenes kinds of service that allow her the alone time she desperately needs to recharge, though she's been known to step up to the larger roles and offices of President of the Mid-South Flute Society, Volunteer Coordinator for NFA, and Conference Host for the College Music Society.
 She has served in a wide array of administrative roles in organizations like the College Music Society and National Flute Association and has served as a Peer Reviewer for faculty Fulbright applicants in music.